 Easy to digest

-Podcasts are usually regular conversations.
-They’re not overly technical, so it’s easy for most people to understand.
+Podcasts are usually casual conversations.
+They’re not overly technical, so most people can follow along.

 Learn from the best in the industry for free

-Most, if not all podcasts are free.
-And many great minds in product management share everything they know in their podcasts.
+Most podcasts are free.
+Great minds in product management share everything they know.
 Why not take advantage of that?

 Get tried and proven methods

-Many podcasts we mention here give you actionable tips and insights.
-You can implement them right away knowing that someone else has already tried and succeeded using these methods.
+Many podcasts on this list give you actionable tips you can use right away.
+Someone else has already tried and tested these methods.

 Multitask while listening

-If you love multitasking, podcasts are made for you.
-You can walk, work out, clean the house, or do other mundane tasks while learning.
-That’s what we do!
+You can walk, work out, or do chores while learning.
+That’s what we do.
 What’s not to love?

 Learn the PM language